Robert Herjavec: Charitable support

 Herjavec is a major donor to the Union Gospel Mission homeless shelter in Seattle, Washington, after being turned on to the organization by his pastor, whom he consulted to deal with his depression after his marriage fell apart.

 Home

 Herjavec owns a home in the Bridle Path, Toronto, area.
 The mansion has been host to Michael Bublé, John Travolta, Mick Jagger, and Bono.
-Herjavec paid $7.5 million for the mansion, featured on MTV Cribs, Joan Rivers's TV show How'd You Get So Rich?, and the Rolling Stones' tour video.
+Herjavec paid $7.5 million for the mansion, and it was featured on MTV Cribs, Joan Rivers's TV show How'd You Get So Rich?, and a Rolling Stones tour video.
 Herjavec also has several other vacation homes.

+In December 2023, Herjavec was returning from his Newport Beach, California, home when his private jet was met by the Canadian news media at Toronto Pearson International Airport.
+This was due to speculation that the plane was carrying baseball player Shohei Ohtani (who was on the Los Angeles Angels at the time) to meet with the Toronto Blue Jays, but Ohtani was not aboard and instead announced he would be joining the Los Angeles Dodgers.

 Recreational activities

 Herjavec is an avid golfer and runner.
 He has played in the 2010 Canadian charity open sponsored by Royal Bank of Canada at the Royal St George's Golf Club.
 He has also competed in the 2010 New York City Marathon and the 2009 Miami Marathon.
 He is certified by the Professional Association of Diving Instructors as a scuba diver and owns several Ducati motorcycles.

 A passion of Herjavec's is car racing.
 He competes in the Ferrari Challenge.
 Herjavec competed as #007 for The Herjavec Group Racing team in the North American Ferrari Challenge Series, where he won the Rookie of the Year title in 2011, after winning both races at the season-opener in St. Petersburg, Florida and following up with wins in Laguna Seca Raceway and Lime Rock, Connecticut.

 In 2012, Herjavec was selected as the Grand Marshal for the 2012 Honda Indy Toronto.
 He is also an avid car collector with several rare cars in his collection.